axellancieri/axellancieri.github.io/README.md

 - once I get onto bootsraps variables to do some edits.
 Make sure to add a margin-top and then delete/change the class I had to make on _shared.scss

 - do searchbar on projects page

+- check if accidentally you can click on footer linkedin or cv and do something while they are invisible on main page

 NACHO